westkey/Rantionary/README.md

 ##Resources

-To learn the Rant dictionary file format, see [the official Rant dictionary guide](https://github.com/RantLang/DictionaryGuide).
+To learn the .table file format, see [this guide](http://berkin.me/rantdocs/howto/writing-dictionaries/).

 ##Contribute